-Today’s software developers are under constant pressure to deliver more code in less time, especially as embedded systems continue to evolve and play a key role within industries like automotive and avionics.
+Today’s software developers are under constant pressure to deliver more code in less time.
+Especially embedded systems continue to evolve and play a key role within industries like automotive and avionics.
 However, quickly developing code can’t come at quality’s expense, as missing or malfunctioning code could result in one of (or a combination of) the following:

 - Lost revenue

 - Unhappy customers

 - Damaged brand reputation

 - Severe injuries or death

 To reduce these problems, you might want to answer the important question of “How thorough is my testing?” by implementing code coverage tools.
 Let’s take a look at a few benefits.